elonlit/melchior/basecallers/README.md

 ```

 > [!IMPORTANT]
 > The download script for Guppy will, by default, download the GPU version.
-To change this, note the following options:
 > ```
 > ./basecallers/download_guppy.sh [-g|-c]
 >   -g: Download GPU version
 >   -c: Download CPU version
 > ```
+> To change this, adjust the command options.

 ---
 *Note: Make sure you have sufficient storage space and required dependencies before downloading the models.*